kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 ]);
 ```

-The CSS code can then be generated from the CSS with `toString()`, resulting in this:
+The CSS code can then be generated from the CSS with `root.toString()`, resulting in this:

 ```css
 @font-face {